-An adult Aspire student who desires a transcript must fill out a request form available in the adult studies office at least 48 hours before the time he/she needs to have the transcript sent.
+A student who desires a transcript must fill out a request form available in the office of student services at least 48 hours before the time he/she needs to have the transcript sent.
 The registrar is not permitted to transfer credits for a student who is in debt to the College.
 The request for a transcript must be signed by the person whose record is to be released.
 The cost of each transcript is \$5.00 and must be paid in advance by cash, credit card, or money order.
 Personal checks are accepted; however, the transcript request will be held for two weeks to allow time for the check to clear.